 Let's figure your proper calories levels for safe weight loss.
 It is important to lose weight at a moderate to slow pace to help you learn new habits which will help keep the weight from returning.

 Check out this chart and online calorie calculator to help you determine exactly how many calories you will need for successful weight loss.
 Be sure to check with your health professional before you change any health routines.

 Helpful Link~ Download the free ebook from Easyhealth Living.
 Click on this link for your copy of our calorie controlled meal planner ebook pdf.
 It gives you sample meal plans for 1200-2200 calorie levels.

 Helpful Link~ Here's a link to Web MD's Food & Fitness Planner.
 Here you will be able to estimate your calorie needs, log your meals and activity and get progress reports.

 3. Healthy Cooking Tips

 A lifestyle change to healthy eating will require tweaking cooking techniques to make sure your meals are low cal with plenty of nutrients.
-Let’s look at some of the top ways to make sure you are using cooking techniques that will help your healthy lifestyle succeed:
+Let’s look at some of the top ways to make sure you are using cooking tips that will help your healthy lifestyle succeed:

 - Cook with whole grain products like brown rice, bran, oatmeal and quinoa rather than refined grains.